apardo04/locust-github-action/README.md

-# URL Checker
+# Load Testing with Locust
-A GitHub action to load testing using Locust
+A GitHub action for load testing using Locust

 ### Sample Workflow
 ```yml